RyanDaDeng/laravel-dto-generator/readme.md

 Note: each object should have key name defined.

-- If it is object please put `object`.
+- If it is object please define it as a `object`, see above.
 - If your components are array of object, please define it as a pure array.
+- You have to assign a value for each property, for example, an empty string `''` for `first_name`.

 #### or JSON

-Note: I have disabled JSON method, you need to convert JSON to PHP array yourself.
+- I have disabled JSON method, you need to convert JSON to PHP array yourself.
 (You can use online convert tool if necessary)
+- Then please follow Array Input instruction.